Corruption in Uzbekistan: Corruption in elections

 "There are no free elections in Uzbekistan," according to Freedom House.
 In the April 2015 election, Karimov received 90.39% of the vote, winning a fourth term, although the constitution restricts presidents to two terms.
-Election observers from the Organization for Security and Co-operation in Europe were critical of the conduct of the election, and Steve Swerdlow of Human Rights Watch called it a “sham.”
+Election observers from the Organization for Security and Co-operation in Europe were critical of the conduct of the election, and Steve Swerdlow of Human Rights Watch called it a "sham."

 Judiciary

 Corruption is widespread in Uzbekistan's judiciary.
-The judiciary system is officially independent, but corruption is rampant, and the law actually allows certain kinds of government interference and “equivocation.”
-Public officials, lawyers, and judges often “interpret local legislation inconsistently and in conflict with each other.”
+The judiciary system is officially independent, but corruption is rampant, and the law actually allows certain kinds of government interference and "equivocation."
+Public officials, lawyers, and judges often "interpret local legislation inconsistently and in conflict with each other."
 Corruption is a standard feature of legal proceedings, mainly in conflicts between firms.
 Judges are said to take bribes and kickbacks from individuals and companies in exchange for favorable verdicts.
-The judiciary is under the control of the executive, is riddled with nepotism, favoritism, and kickbacks, and is characterized by “unreliable and non-transparent” appeals processes.
-“Bribery, abuse of office and vague interpretation of laws” result in unfair decisions.
+The judiciary is under the control of the executive, is riddled with nepotism, favoritism, and kickbacks, and is characterized by "unreliable and non-transparent" appeals processes.
+"Bribery, abuse of office and vague interpretation of laws" result in unfair decisions.
 In commercial cases, courts reportedly favor local companies over foreign firms.
 Courts are also alleged to address corruption charges against high-level officials only on presidential orders.
-Although the judicial system is required to uphold “investor rights and the sanctity of contracts,” in practice it is said to regularly favor "state-owned or government-affiliated entities.”
+Although the judicial system is required to uphold "investor rights and the sanctity of contracts," in practice it is said to regularly favor "state-owned or government-affiliated entities."

-Court procedures in Uzbekistan, states the Heritage Foundation, "fall short of international standards, and powerful figures can expropriate property with impunity".
+Court procedures in Uzbekistan, The Heritage Foundation says, "fall short of international standards, and powerful figures can expropriate property with impunity".
 In addition, private property can be confiscated by the government for no reason, with no system for registering liens on chattel in place.

 Criminal justice system

 According to Amnesty International, corruption is ingrained in Uzbekistan's justice system.
-Torture (in the form of "beatings, asphyxiation, rape and sexual assault") is a widely used by law enforcement and the authorities.
+Torture (in the form of "beatings, asphyxiation, rape and sexual assault") is widely used by law enforcement and the authorities.
 Torture is used to "extract confessions, to intimidate entire families or to extract bribes."
 Family members are tortured to extract confessions and "on the basis of these confessions, [torture survivors] have been sentenced to long terms in prison after unfair trials."

 The Uzbekistani National Security Service has been reported to have engaged in torture.